 4. Expectation of Praise

-To fuel their self-esteem, sexual narcissists will crave, expect, and even demand praise to meet their narcissistic supply.
+To fuel their self-esteem, narcissists will crave, expect, and even demand praise to meet their narcissistic supply.
 During sex, this may look like ordering partners to express sexual satisfaction or give compliments to the sexual narcissist.

 5. Hypersensitivity to Criticism